PERSONAL DEPOSIT ACCOUNT AGREEMENT

 We are not obligated to, but may at our option, pay or accept a check, other than an official check, presented for payment more than six (6) months after its date.
 If you do not want us to pay a stale-dated check, you must place a stop payment order on the check pursuant to the stop payment provisions of this Agreement.

 Can we send you electronic notice of unpaid items in lieu of your check?

-If we decide not to pay a check or other item drawn on your account, we may return the original, an image or a copy of the item, or we may send an electronic notice of return.
+If we decide not to pay a check or other item drawn on your account, we may return, a substitute check, an image or a copy of the item, or we may send an electronic notice of return.
 If we send an electronic notice of return, you agree any person who receives that electronic notice may use it to make a claim against you to the same extent and with the same effect as if we had returned the original item.

 Under what circumstances can we offset your account(s) against a debt you owe us?